 The first Civic League Scholarship of $100.00 was awarded in 1965.
-At that time no other scholarships were available to students in any Cultural Arts field.
+At that time no other scholarships were available to students in any cultural arts field.
 The Civic League was one of the first organizations to give scholarships in this area.

-Each spring, graduating high school seniors and previous scholarship recipients who are continuing in college or secondary education training apply for the scholarships.
+Each spring, graduating high school seniors and previous scholarship recipients who are continuing in college or secondary education training may apply for scholarships.
 Civic League members conduct interviews with high school applicants and make selections based on financial need, educational performance, maturity, and goals.

 The Civic League Foundation, Inc. has awarded more than $2 million in scholarships to students from Addison, Carrollton, and Farmers Branch to help young people achieve their educational goals.